Retire captive ceataceans to sea side sanctuaries.

 Marine animals belong in the ocean.

-Not to mention that keeping animals in captivity doesn't have any conservation benefit.
-A captive animal who was born captive is just a representation of its species because it has never seen the wild and it doesn't know how to behave as in the wild, so it won't help the species to recover if its released into the wild (a thing that the industry won't do because keeping orcas in captivity nowadays is just for human entertainment).
-The orca is a social animal who lives in family, which means that the family (specially the mother) has to teach the young orca "how to be an orca" before growing as an adult orca.
-The killer whales who were captured from the wild years ago by the industry were captured at a young age, so they never learnt everything they needed to know.
-In part they have never grown up.
+The once feared orcas became lovable too.
+Our desire to take over things and put them in confine to watch them and train them changed that perspective of a “vicious murderer” as something positive.
+SeaWorld transformed that into an enterprise and started capturing healthy baby orcas from the wild in the mid 1960’s till the end of the century which has nothing to do with conservation and it doesn’t have any benefit for the species.
+A captive animal who was born captive is just a representation of its species because it has never seen the wild and it doesn't know how to behave as in the wild, so it won't help the species to recover (apart, because marine parks are for entertainment and never release them).
+Moreover, the killer whale is a social animal who lives in family, which means that the family has to teach the young one "how to be an orca" before growing as an adult individual.
+Cetaceans who are captured from the wild by the industry are captured at a young age, so they never learn everything they need to know.
+In part they never grow up.
 And so their captive-born calves.